-When we originally redid our pantry in 2012-13 I really tried to give the project a lot of forethought and create pantry organization systems that would remain neat forever.
+When we originally redid our pantry in 2012, I really tried to give the project a lot of forethought and create pantry organization systems that would remain neat forever.
 Of course, that was wildly idealistic!
-In any organizing project, you are going to need to adjust and adapt over time.
-So today I’m sharing my top fifteen best small pantry organization ideas, including some of the pantry organizing mistakes I corrected.
-Some of these are the old classics, and a few are things I learned with time and perspective.
-You can also check out five mistakes I made when trying to create an organized pantry here!
+In any organizing project, you are going to need to adjust and adapt as time passes.
+Today I’m sharing my top fifteen best small pantry organization ideas, including some of the pantry organizing mistakes I corrected.
+Some of these are old classics, and a few are things I learned with time and perspective.
+I hope they’re helpful to you.

 This post contains affiliate links for your convenience.
 Please see my disclosure here.

-This is just one example of a way to design the space so it best serves your family.
+This is just one example of a way to design the space so it best serves you and your family.
 You may find that you have a lot more bulk goods that need a home.
 In your case, the deep shelves may actually be a good thing!
 Make the space work for your unique needs and with the things you already have.

 I am a big fan of using glass jars in every room, and I think it truly helps to keep a space neat.
-You can measure quantities more efficiently, and there are no more empty boxes sitting on the shelves.
+You can measure quantities more efficiently.

 7. Corral loose items with baskets, trays, and crates